Children's Corner: 4. The Snow Is Dancing

-This piece can be considered quite difficult as it requires precise semi-detached playing in both hands with the melody between them.
+This piece features soft, syncopated alternation of the hands.
 Again, there are darker moments in the bass near the middle.
 It portrays snow and muted objects seen through it.

 5. The Little Shepherd

 "The Little Shepherd" depicts a shepherd with his flute.
 There are three solos and three commentaries following them.
 The first solo has a breath mark at the end.
 This piece has different modes in it and uses dissonances, which resolve into tonality.

 6. Golliwogg's Cakewalk

-At the time of its composition, Golliwoggs were in fashion, due partly to the popularity at that time of the novels of Florence Kate Upton ("golliwog" is a later usage).
+At the time of its composition, golliwoggs were in fashion, due partly to the popularity at that time of the novels of Florence Kate Upton ("golliwog" is a later usage).
 They were stuffed black dolls with red pants, red bow ties and wild hair, reminiscent of the blackface minstrel shows of the time.
 The cakewalk was a dance or a strut, and the dancer with the most elaborate steps won a cake ("took the cake").
 The piece is a ragtime with its syncopations and banjo-like effects.
 The dynamic range is quite large and very effective.

 During the piece, Debussy alludes satirically to Richard Wagner's opera Tristan und Isolde.
 The opening bars turn the famous half-diminished Tristan chord into a jaunty, syncopated arpeggio, while the middle 'B' section of this dance is interrupted on several occasions by the love-death leitmotif, marked avec une grande émotion (with great feeling).
 Each quotation is followed by banjo imitations.

 Debussy composed one more piece in the same style a year later, "The Little Nigar", as part of a piano method.